orzubalsky/art-coop/src/home/events.md

 position: 2020
 anchor: events
 ---

-Join our Process Potlucks and the Arts Culture and Care Working Group, led by Marina Lopez, Robin Bean Crane, and Ebony Gustave.
+W﻿e're planning Process Potlucks and more work with the Arts Culture and Care Working Group, led by Marina Lopez, Robin Bean Crane, and Ebony Gustave.
+Reach out to learn more about how you can get involved and join us!